Last updated on 2026-04-20

 The Associate of Arts - Classical Studies program at Langara College offers a unique opportunity to explore the ancient Greek and Roman cultures through an interdisciplinary approach.
 This program emphasizes the integration of historical, archaeological, and literary sources, allowing students to gain a comprehensive understanding of these influential civilizations and their impact on the modern world.
-As the only two-year college in Canada to offer a Classical Studies program, Langara provides a distinctive educational experience that challenges traditional narratives and promotes critical thinking.
+Students will engage in critical thinking and research, preparing them for various career paths.
+The program is designed for those who wish to appreciate the complexities of ancient societies and their relevance today.

-- Interdisciplinary coursework that combines various fields of study.
+- Interdisciplinary approach combining various fields of study.

 Featured Experiences

-- Unique interdisciplinary approach that combines history, archaeology, and literature.
+- Interdisciplinary learning that combines history, archaeology, and literature.

-- Opportunities to develop critical thinking and research skills through engaging coursework.
+- Opportunities to develop critical thinking and research skills.

 Career Options

-Graduates of the Associate of Arts - Classical Studies program can pursue a variety of career paths in Canada, including:
+Graduates of the Associate of Arts - Classical Studies program can pursue a variety of career options in Canada, including:

-- Teacher: Educators specializing in history or humanities, sharing knowledge of ancient cultures with students.
+- Teacher: Educators specializing in history or humanities, sharing knowledge about ancient cultures with students.

 - Lawyer: Legal professionals who utilize critical thinking and analytical skills developed during their studies.